Ekaterina Alexandrova: 2022: WTA 1000 semifinal, two titles, top 20

-2023: Wimbledon fourth round
+2023: Wimbledon 4th round

 Alexandrova started her season at Adelaide where she lost in the first round to Markéta Vondroušová in three sets.
 It was followed by a second round withdrawal from Adelaide International 2, after getting a first-round win over Jaimee Fourlis, in straight sets.
 Seeded 19th at the Australian Open, Alexandrova defeated Ysaline Bonaventure and Taylor Townsend, before falling to Magda Linette in the third round.

 In Miami, she reached the quarterfinals of a WTA 1000 for a second time, defeating ninth seed Belinda Bencic and Bianca Andreescu by retirement en route.

-She won her second grass-court title at the Rosmalen Championships as the defending champion with a win over compatriot Veronika Kudermetova.
+She won her second grass-court title at the Rosmalen Open as the defending champion with a win over compatriot Veronika Kudermetova.
 She continued her good form on grass reaching the fourth round at Wimbledon for the first time at a major.

 2024: Second WTA 1000 semifinal, top 15

 Alexandrova had a disappointing start to the season at the Brisbane International, where as the seventh seed, she had a bye in the first round, losing in the second round to qualifier Julia Riera in straight sets.
 In her next tournament, the Adelaide International, beat Magda Linette in the first round in three sets match, Veronika Kudermetova in the second round in straight sets, and top seed Elena Rybakina in the quarterfinals also in straight sets.
-In the semifinal, she lost to Jelena Ostapenko.
+In her semifinal match, she lost to Jelena Ostapenko.
 After this, she went on to the Australian Open, seeded 17th, she lost in the first round to Laura Siegemund in three sets.

 Alexandrova participated in the newly upgraded WTA 500 Ladies Linz, where as second seed and with a bye in the first round, she defeated qualifier Jule Niemeier in the second in straight sets, and fifth seed and defending champion, Anastasia Potapova, in the quarterfinals, also in straight sets.
 In the semifinal, she beat third seed Donna Vekić in three sets.
-In the final, she faced top seed Jelena Ostapenko, losing in straight sets.
+In the final, she faced top seed Ostapenko, losing in straight sets.

 At the newly upgraded WTA 500 Monterrey Open, Alexandrova reached the semifinals as a third seed and with a bye in the first round, defeating wildcard player Renata Zarazúa, and seventh seed Yuan Yue before losing to Lulu Sun.

-At the US Open, Alexandrova lost to eventual champion Aryna Sabalenka in the third round.
+At the US Open, Alexandrova lost to eventual champion Sabalenka in the third round.